deostroll/oe-connector-postgresql/README.md

-## loopback-connector-postgresql
+## oe-connector-postgresql

 This is modified version of loopback-connector-postgresql which is loopback compliant connector for PostgreSQL.
-This version is named as loopback-connector-postgresql and is maintained at [evgit location](http://evgit/oecloud.io/loopback-connector-postgresql)
+This version is named as oe-connector-postgresql and is maintained at [evgit location](http://evgit/oecloud.io/oe-connector-postgresql)
 Original loopback connector for PostgreSQL is maintained at [Github Location](http://docs.strongloop.com/display/LB/PostgreSQL+connector).